saverio-negro/coffee-machine-app/README.md

 </p>

 <p>
 The Coffee Machine app is quite a simple application.
-You can choose out of 3 different hot flavors:
+You can choose out of 3 different hot flavors:<br>
   - espresso
   - latte
   - cappuccino